Deutherius/FrameCompTesting/README.md

 # UPDATE

 The frame comp Z jumping was a bug in frame comp.
 Alch3my found it and fixed it.
 I haven't had the time to try it out yet, but it should be fine now.
 The gantry bowing issue can be fixed with extrusion backers.
-Alternatively, I wrote a simple compensation for it using gcode_macros.
-You can find it [here](https://github.com/Deutherius/DFC-GBC).

 # Prolog
 This mess of a page started as a way to gather my thoughts, experiments and results that aim to solve 2 problems - inconsistent second layer during longer prints, and inconsistent Z offset for subsequent print jobs after the first print of the day.
 First issue is caused by the frame expanding in the Z direction, and is covered by the Frame Expansion Compensation fork of Klipper.
 The second issue is caused by the gantry bowing as it heats up, which is corrected by a bed mesh, but under wrong assumptions about what is actually Z=0.